RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 Because PBAC refers to many user, resource, and environmental attributes from across the IT ecosystem, PBAC removes the inherent trade-offs that can be necessary with RBAC.
 Identity Confluence augments this with attribute governance, automatically synchronizing attributes and resolving conflicts, and detecting stale data, so policies can be based on current inputs.

-2. Dynamic, Contextual Enforcement:
+2. Dynamic, Contextual Enforcement

 With PBAC, access decisions can adjust automatically and seamlessly based on risk factors luck reducing the wait for an administrator to respond to incidents.
 Examples include: